jquery-archive/plugins.jquery.com/docs/package.md

 dependencies as well.
 This gives you the flexibility to specify compatible versions of each library you depend on.

+You must list at least one dependency, `jquery` (note that it's lower-case).

 ## <a name="field-description">description</a>

 Put a description in it.
 It's a string.
 This helps people discover your